• Skip to primary navigation

 In a small bowl, whisk together all of the pumpkin swirl ingredients until smooth.
 Set aside.

-Pumpkin swirl ingredients combined in a mixing bowl.
+Pumpkin swirl ingredients mixed together in a small bowl.

 Make the Brownies